dayane-lis/dayane-lis/README.md

 ### 👋 Hello!
 My name is Dayane.
-Welcome to my Github profile!
+Welcome to my GitHub profile!

 <!--
 **dayane-lis/dayane-lis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.